top of page

-You and your friend are having lunch at a restaurant and decide to keep all expenses on a single bill.
-When it's time to pay at the cashier, the attendant multiplies the number of meals by two, adds up the cost of all drinks, and presents you with the final amount.
-You realize that the attendant added an extra drink and ask them to subtract it from the bill.
-In the end, with the corrected amount, you and your friend ask to split the total bill in half since you're going to split the cost.
+You and your friend are having lunch at a restaurant and decide to put all expenses on a single tab.
+When it's time to pay the bill at the cashier, the attendant multiplies the number of meals by two, adds the cost of all the drinks, and presents the final amount to you.
+You notice that the attendant added one extra drink and ask to subtract it from the bill.
+In the end, with the corrected amount, you and your friend ask to divide the total by two, as you are splitting the bill.

-This scene, common in our lives, had a supporting role played by a four-function calculator.
-In this calculator, there is a basic circuit called a multiplexer.
+This scene, common in our lives, had a four-basic-operations calculator as a supporting element.
+In this calculator, there is an elementary circuit called a multiplexer.
 It is through this circuit that the basic operations of the calculator are selected.

-Map, compile, and prototype a MUX2 on the Community board
+• Map, compile, and prototype a MUX2 on the Community board (C-Board)

-Create a 4-input multiplexer (MUX4) using three MUX2s
+• Create a 4-input multiplexer (MUX4) from three MUX2

-Interact with a project on the Community board.
+• Interact with a project on the C-Board

 What is a multiplexer?

-A multiplexer is a combinational digital circuit that transmits the bit of one of its inputs to its single output.
-The selection of a particular input is performed by a control signal.
+A multiplexer is a combinational digital circuit that transmits the bit from one of its inputs to its single output.
+The selection of a particular input is controlled by a control signal.

-On the left side of the animation above, we have the representation of a 2-input, 1-bit multiplexer in the form of switches.
-This multiplexer (or MUX2) propagates the input values to the output, interleaving (or multiplexing) the inputs according to the position of the switch.
+On the left side of the animation above, we have the representation of a 1-bit 2-input multiplexer in the form of switches.
+This multiplexer (or MUX2) propagates the input values to the output, alternating (or multiplexing) the inputs based on the switch position.
 On the right side of the figure, we have the symbolic representation of the same MUX2.
-In the symbolic representation, the position of the switch is controlled by the signal c0.
+In the symbolic representation, the switch position is controlled by the signal c0.

 From the animation, it is possible to identify that the MUX2 has 3 inputs and 1 output, namely: e0, e1, c0, and s0, respectively.
 The MUX2 can also be described by the following truth table, where 'X' can be '0' or '1':